-This price has been established through a generous donation given by Sir Bruce Pattulo CBE.
-This indicate been established through a generous donation given by Sir Bruce Pattulo CBE.
+This prize has been established through a generous donation given by Sir Bruce Pattulo CBE.

 The individual who obtains the second highest total mark in the Chartered Banker Course examinations is awarded the Torrance McGuffie Memorial Prize.
 First European project is a European Lifelong learning initiative.

-Related Party Transactions 19
+19 Related Party Transactions

 In the normal course of business the Institute undertakes transactions with organisations where one or more Trustees may be employed, or have been recently employed.

-Payments totalling £ 24,600 (2021: £8, 750) were made to Charles Sydney Ltd , a company owned by a trustee.
+Payments totalling £ 24,600 (2021: £8,750) were made to Charles Sydney Ltd, a company owned by a Trustee.